spotlightpa/poor-richard/content/newsletters/accessharrisburg/_index.md

 bullets = [
-  "Scoops, expert analysis, and more from Capitol reporter Stephen Caruso", "Exclusive insight into PA politics you won’t find anywhere else", "Delivered straight to your inbox weekly"
+  "Scoops, expert analysis, and more from Capitol reporter Stephen Caruso", "Exclusive insight into PA politics you won’t find anywhere else", "Delivered straight to your inbox weekly for just $4/week" ]
-]

 device-image = "2025/09/01md-nnrr-7g6e-9z7c.png"